benmiller314/whats-the-diff/miller--version-control-and-writing-reflections.md

 I’m taking the phrase “revision strategies” from one of the classic studies of writing processes, by Nancy Sommers.
 By comparing early and late drafts, she found that beginning student writers tended to make changes at the level of word, phrase, and sentence, and that most of the word/phrase changes were substitutions: they didn’t change the overall structure or meaning.
 Experienced adult writers made those changes, too, but also tended to go beyond – they made more changes at larger-than-paragraph levels, like theme or section, and they did a lot more cutting and reordering.

-There's more to it than the mechanics: the differences here point to different understandings of what we're doing when we go back to something we've written and write more.
 I used to think my teachers assigned drafts as a way of exerting control; I thought they wanted me to trudge along at the same pace as everyone else, something I always found incredibly difficult and tiring.
 I never felt like I had done enough thinking by the time I turned stuff in – or, often, I didn't turn anything in, because I felt like I was supposed to have a finished thesis by the time the draft was through.
 If you're imagining a draft as essentially a finished version of your ideas, then it makes sense that revision would look like tightening up the phrasing here or polishing the flourishes there.
 (Or, if you're not finished, that any new additions belong at the end of the piece.)

 But what I've come to realize – in part, thanks to Nancy Sommers and other comp/rhet researchers – is that there's another way to think about revision and drafts.
 Someone who goes in

-If all the addition happens at the end of the draft, then chances are we're continuing an unfinished line of thought, but not necessarily using that new thinking to re-evaluate the thoughts that got us there.